 When they become adults and begin breeding at 1 year-old.
 They are able to have one to two litters a year, depending on the climate.
 The gestation (period from conception to birth) is just 12 – 14 days.
 The mom has 13 teats and that’s the maximum number of infants she can nurse.
 Normally, 13 babies will not make it in the pouch and the ones that do, just around 3 to 6 will survive into the weaning age.
 The infants are undeveloped embryos.
 As soon as they are born, they scoot into the mothers pouch where they latch onto a teat.
 After the babies move on, the teat swells and elongates and they remain there constantly.

-The Infants are weaned at 2-3 months old and are considered juveniles.
+The infants are weaned at 2-3 months old and are considered juveniles.
 They become independent of the mother when they’re 6 – 12 months old and approximately 7″ to 10″ long.
-They become breeding adults whenever they’re @ 1 year-old.
+They become breeding adults whenever they’re 1 year-old.
 The mature males are bigger than the females.

 When they’re unconscious, they normally have a open mouth and also seem to be lifeless.

-Thus, the next time you visit you drifting around at night, try to look the other way.
+So, the next time you see one drifting around at night, try to look the other way.
 They really aren’t as bad as they seem.